When Citing a Wrongdoing, You Should Protect Yourself with a California Whistleblower Attorney

 - SEC – Securities Exchange Commission Whistleblowers/ Dodd-Frank Whistleblowers (Wall Street Reform and Consumer Protection Act);

 - Whistleblower Retaliation under California Labor Code1102.5 and Violation of Public Policy and for Illegal Conduct

 What Is A False Claim Or Qui Tam Case?

 A false claim is a claim that is fraudulent that is submitted to the government.
 A case can be brought for a false claim on behalf of the federal or a state government that had fraud committed upon them.
 These cases are brought to recover taxpayer money that was taken fraudulently.
 Sometimes these type of cases are called “whistleblower” cases because they are brought by a whistleblower who is acting on behalf of the local, state or federal government.
 You may also hear the term “qui tam” – which is a latin phrase that is roughly translated to mean that person or entitly who pursues this action on the governments’ behalf (translated correctly as the Lord King’s behalf), as well as his own.

 The qui tam plaintiff or whistleblower is called a relator under federal or state law.
 The plaintiff or relator is considered to be bringing the lawsuit for the government.
 31 U.S.C. § 3730(b): “A person may bring a civil action for a violation of section 3729 for the person and for the United States Government.
 The action shall be brought in the name of the Government.”

-Seek Protection with a California Whistleblower Attorney
+What Does a California Whistleblower Attorney Do?

 Choose Your California Whistleblower Attorney Carefully